 You can also benefit from expert treatment by our highly skilled specialist oral surgeon, Ms Shrina Nathwani (GDC No: 177658), who has over 13 years extensive dentistry experience.

-To help keep these treatments as affordable as possible, we ensure they are priced extremely competitively compared to other experienced dentists near us in Hertfordshire.
+To help keep these treatments as affordable as possible, we ensure they are priced extremely competitively compared to other experienced tooth extraction dentists near us in Hertfordshire.

 Ms Nathwani sits on the panel for Review of Competency Progression for Health Education England, and teaches on the ORE and ISFE examination courses by the Royal College of Surgeons.

 She is also clinical tutor in Oral Surgery at Kings College London and a speaker at British Dental Association Events and organiser/tutor on an Oral Surgery Simulation course.

 Her specialist interests include management of medically compromised and anxious patients.
 She is particularly adept at putting nervous patients at ease with her friendly nature.